HALF-YEAR REPORT 2021

 Depreciation and Amortization

-Depreciation increased slightly in the reporting period by CHF 1.1 million to CHF 25.4 million.
+Depreciation increased only slightly in the reporting period by CHF 0.1 million to CHF 25.5 million.
 The slow decline in capital expenditures in the previous period slowed down the increase in depreciation.
-At CHF 21.5 million, capital expenditures in the reporting period again lagged slightly behind depreciation and amortization.
+At CHF 23.1 million, capital expenditures in the reporting period again lagged slightly behind depreciation.
+Due to overcapacities at a European manufacturing site, an additional one-off impairment loss of CHF 8.3 million was recognized in the first half of the year.

 Operating profit (EBIT)

-In the Fineblanking Technology segment, significantly lower sales ultimately resulted in an operating loss (EBIT) of CHF 3.6 million (previous year: profit of CHF 1.2 million).
+In the Fineblanking Technology segment, lower sales ultimately resulted in an operating loss (EBIT) of CHF 2.0 million (previous year: loss of CHF 3.6 million).
 In this context, Feintool continued to invest heavily in research and development as an investment in the future.

-Net financial expenses declined significantly to CHF -2.5 million (previous year: CHF -3.6 million).
-Net interest expenses (including financing costs) remained largely unchanged at CHF 2.2 million (previous year: CHF 2.2 million).
-Feintool recorded net currency losses of CHF 0.4 million in the reporting period (previous year: CHF 1.5 million).
+Net financial expenses increased to CHF –3.0 million (previous year: CHF –2.5 million).
+Net interest expenses (including financing costs) increased to CHF 2.7 million (previous year: CHF 2.2 million) due to higher financing costs in connection with the expansion of the syndicated loan as a result of the COVID-19 pandemic.
+Feintool recorded net currency losses of CHF 0.4 million in the reporting period (previous year: CHF 0.4 million).

 CONSOLIDATED BALANCE SHEET

-Current assets decreased by a total of CHF 7.9 million to CHF 225.2 million, whereby some of the individual items moved in opposite directions.
-Cash and cash equivalents increased by CHF 19.4 million to CHF 62.9 million.
-This increase is partly related to the use of government loans in connection with the COVID-19 pandemic.
-In the United States, Feintool received a loan of CHF 7.8 million, although the funds are only needed over the medium term.
-Receivables decreased by CHF 23.4 million to CHF 66.0 million.
-Inventories and net contract assets increased by CHF 7.0 million to CHF 87.2 million.
-Prepaid expenses increased by CHF 3.1 million to CHF 9.2 million.
+Current assets increased by a total of CHF 33.5 million to CHF 265.4 million, whereby some of the individual items moved in opposite directions.
+Cash and cash equivalents increased by CHF 4.9 million to CHF 66.2 million.
+The increase is partly related to the use of government assistance in connection with the COVID-19 pandemic.
+In Switzerland, Feintool received CHF 3.0 million in emergency aid in June.
+Receivables increased by CHF 9.6 million to CHF 94.0 million.
+Inventories and net contract assets increased by CHF 21.2 million to CHF 99.2 million.
+Three different reasons resulted in this increase.
+The first is the increase in the quantity of steel in stock.
+These stocks were low at the end of 2020.
+In addition, steel was still available at better rates in June, which Feintool took advantage of.
+The second reason for the increase is volatile customer releases.
+This resulted in higher inventories of semifinished and finished goods.
+High steel prices and the resulting higher valuation of inventories are the third reason.
+Prepaid expenses fell by CHF 2.2 million to CHF 6.0 million.

-On the liabilities side, total debt increased by CHF 7.0 million to CHF 403.4 million.
-Accounts payable and other liabilities decreased significantly by CHF 39.2 million, down to only CHF 43.4 million.
-Deferred income, current and noncurrent provisions, and deferred tax liabilities increased by CHF 4.2 million to CHF 67.9 million.
-Liabilities for employee benefits (pursuant to IAS 19) increased slightly in the reporting period to CHF 66.7 million as a result of unsatisfactory returns on the bond and equity markets.
+On the liabilities side, total debt increased by CHF 2.6 million to CHF 385.7 million.
+Trade payables and other liabilities increased by CHF 0.2 million to CHF 64.9 million and thus remained practically unchanged.
+Deferred income, tax liabilities, current and non-current provisions, and deferred tax liabilities increased by CHF 19.8 million to CHF 79.9 million.
+This increase was driven by accrued expenses and deferred income, which increased by CHF 12.3 million.
+This increase in the first half of the year is seasonal and is mainly due to accruals for labor costs.
+Liabilities for employee benefits (pursuant to IAS 19) fell to CHF 43.2 million in the reporting period as a result of more favorable assumptions related to the development of interest rates and the financial markets.

-Interest-bearing debt increased by CHF 41.1 million to CHF 225.4 million.
-CHF 173.2 million of the interest-bearing debt is of a long-term nature.
+Interest-bearing debt decreased by CHF 10.5 million to CHF 197.7 million.
+CHF 134.4 million of the interest-bearing debt is of a long-term nature.

-Shareholder’s equity stood at CHF 282.8 million on June 30, 2020 (December 31, 2020: 309.9 million).
-As a result, the equity ratio fell from 43.9 % to 41.2 %.
-The Statement of Changes in Equity shows that the consolidated loss reduced shareholders’ equity by CHF 17.5 million.
-Currency conversion differences totaling CHF 7.3 million recognized directly in equity as well as actuarial losses of CHF 1.7 million from pension plans (pursuant IAS 19) had a significant negative impact.
+Shareholder’s equity stood at CHF 326.6 million on June 30, 2021 (December 31, 2020: 293.9 million).
+As a result, the equity ratio increased from 43.4 % to 45.8 %.
+The Statement of Changes in Equity shows that consolidated earnings increased shareholders’ equity by CHF 13.2 million.
+Translation differences recognized directly in equity totaling CHF 14.1 million and actuarial gains from employee benefits (IAS 19) totaling CHF 5.3 million also had a positive impact.
 The other items had much less impact.

 CONSOLIDATED STATEMENT OF CASH FLOWS

-At CHF 0.4 million, cash flow from operating activities was lower than in the same period last year (CHF 17.6 million) due to the operating loss.
-This decrease is a consequence of the considerably lower EBIT of CHF 6.2 million (previous year: CHF 32.7 million).
-Net working capital had a negative impact of CHF 5.8 million in the reporting period (previous year: negative impact of CHF 15.1 million).
-At CHF 19.4 million (previous year: CHF 22.6 million), cash flow from investing activities was lower than in the previous year, but still high for the current market situation.
-Thanks to available capacities, the company was able to stop new capital expenditures or postpone them into the future.
+At CHF 31.3 million, cash flow from operating activities was clearly higher than in the same period last year (CHF 0.4 million) due to the operating earnings generated in the reporting period.
+Net working capital had a negative impact of CHF 19.1 million in the reporting period (previous year: negative impact of CHF 5.8 million).
+A similar disproportionate increase in net working capital at the half-year point also occurred in 2019 and 2018.
+At CHF 23.1 million (previous year: CHF 19.4 million), cash flow from investing activities was slightly higher than in the previous year.
+Approved new investments are continuing as planned.
 Depreciation and amortization exceeded capital expenditures in the corresponding period.
-Overall, this resulted in an operating cash outflow of CHF 19.0 million (previous year: CHF 4.9 million).
+Overall, this resulted in an operating cash inflow of CHF 8.3 million (previous year: CHF –19.0 million).

-The number of employees* (excluding apprentices) has increased by 278 to 2 363 since December 31, 2019.
-In addition, 78 young people are currently completing a vocational training program at our company (December 31, 2019: 91).
-In total, Feintool has 1 601 employees (plus 70 apprentices) in Europe, 385 of whom work in Switzerland (plus 32 apprentices).
-The company has 394 employees in the United States (plus 2 apprentices) and 368 employees in Asia (plus 6 apprentices).
+The number of employees* (excluding vocational trainees) has increased by 25 to 2 545 since December 31, 2020.
+In addition, 75 young people are currently completing a vocational training program at our company (December 31, 2020: 100).
+In total, Feintool has 1 532 employees (plus 61 vocational trainees) in Europe, 351 of whom work in Switzerland (plus 33 vocational trainees).
+The company has 546 employees in the United States (plus 10 vocational trainees) and 467 employees in Asia (plus 4 vocational trainees).

-The System Parts segment has reduced its workforce by 11.1 % (-272 employees) since December 31, 2019.
-In total, 2 170 people now work in the parts business.
-In Europe, the number of employees declined by 85 to a total of 1 435.
-In Asia, the number of employees decreased by 38 to 346.
-In North America, the number of employees decreased by 149 to 389.
-The Fineblanking Technology segment employed 164 people (-5), 29 of whom work in nonoperating departments.
+The System Parts segment has reduced its workforce by 0.5 % (–12 employees) since December 31, 2020.
+In total, 2 372 people now work in the parts business.
+The Fineblanking Technology segment employed 140 people (–12), 33 of whom work in non-operating departments.

 * Calculated as full-time equivalents on the reporting date